 The Noël Coward Theatre has a total of 891 seats across four levels– Stalls, Royal Circle, Grand Circle, and Balcony.
-Get real-time seat availability and pricing for All About Eve, and find the best seats with our guide to the Noël Coward Theatre Seating Plan.
+Get real-time seat availability and pricing for The Night of the Iguana, and find the best seats with our guide to the Noël Coward Theatre Seating Plan.

 Navigating the Noël Coward Theatre Seating Plan

-Noël Coward Theatre - All About Eve Ticket Prices
+Noël Coward Theatre - The Night of the Iguana Ticket Prices

 Noël Coward Theatre - Recommended Seats

 Dress Circle: Seats 1-6 and 28-33 in row A. Grand Circle: Seats 3-24 in rows D-E. Check out the real time seat availability and pricing for The Night of the Iguana and get your tickets before they run out.

 Centre seats in rows E-L in Stalls, and centre seats in rows B-D in Dress Circle.

 Stalls: Rows B-H. Dress Circle: Centre seats in Rows A-D. Grand Cirle: Rows B and C.

 The Stalls slightly fan out in the back rows.
 There are a total of 22 rows with 467 seats.
 The stalls are arranged from rows A to V, with row A the closest to the stage.
 As the stage is high, audience members seated in row A may have to crane their necks a bit to get a good view.
 The views from rows K-V are slightly affected by the overhang of the Royal Circle, however, the audience has reasonably good views even from the last row.
 The rows F-K have the best views of the stalls and also have the highest ticket prices.

 Noël Coward Theatre Royal Circle